 Rather than price for value, too many service businesses set prices according to their competition.
 But when HVAC contractors compete with one another on price alone, they get into a race to the bottom — lowering prices to a level that makes it impossible to maintain profitability.

-Using competitor pricing as a yardstick can seem like an inviting solution because you don’t have to do the work to really figure out what the optimal pricing is for your business, based on your costs, and your goals for profitability, reputation, service quality, and more.
+Using competitor pricing as a yardstick for average cost can seem like an inviting solution because you don’t have to do the work to really figure out what the optimal pricing is for your business (based on your costs, and your goals for profitability, reputation, service quality, and more).

 But doing this work is worth the effort.
 It’s what all of the most successful HVAC businesses do.